Online Colleges in New York

 - NYS Science, Technology, Engineering and Mathematics (STEM) Incentive Program – For SUNY or CUNY students who graduated in the top 10%, pursue a STEM degree and agree to work in the STEM field in New York for 5 years after graduation

-- NYS Math and Science Teaching Incentive Scholarship – For students pursuing programs that lead to math or science teaching careers in secondary education
+- NYS Math and Science Teaching Incentive Scholarship – For students who agree to teach math or science at the secondary level for 5 years after graduation

 - NYS World Trade Center Memorial Scholarship – For the families and dependents of victims who died or were permanently disabled in the 9/11 terrorist attacks and rescue efforts

-- NYS Masters-in-Education Teacher Incentive Scholarship – For the top 500 SUNY or CUNY undergraduate students pursuing their masters in education
+- NYS Masters-in-Education Teacher Incentive Scholarship – For SUNY or CUNY undergraduate students pursuing their masters in education

 - Senator Patricia K. McGee Nursing Faculty Scholarship – For registered nurses in master’s or doctoral program that will qualify them to work as faculty; Must maintain GPA of 3.0 or higher